Relintai/pandemonium_engine_docs/usage/plugins/editor/import_plugins.md

 The first method is the
 `get_importer_name()( EditorImportPlugin_method_get_importer_name )`.
 This is a
-unique name for your plugin that is used by Godot to know which import was used in a certain file.
+unique name for your plugin that is used by Pandemonium to know which import was used in a certain file.
 When the files needs to be reimported, the editor will know which plugin to call.